nextgis/docs_ngcom/source/collector.rst

    Abstract roles in the process of data collection

 An *organizer of data collection* is a subject who organizes a process of data collection, gathers a team of participants, controls a process and verified the data.
-A group of people or a separate person could be an organizer.
+An organizer could be a group of people as well as a separate person.
 In the above-mentioned example a road and operational entity was an organizer.

 Below there are some more examples of data collection organizers and their tasks.